arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 1. Do not close the browser window, you will use the portal for the next task.

 <a name="Ex1Task2" />
-#### Task 2 - Publishing the Application to the Windows Azure Management Portal ####
+#### Task 2 - Publishing the Application to the Microsoft Azure Management Portal ####

-A Cloud Service is a service that hosts your code in the Windows Azure environment.
+A Cloud Service is a service that hosts your code in the Microsoft Azure environment.
 It has two separate deployment slots: **staging** and **production**.
-The staging deployment slot allows you to test your service in the Windows Azure environment before you deploy it to production.
+The staging deployment slot allows you to test your service in the Microsoft Azure environment before you deploy it to production.

-In this task, you will create a service package for the myTODO application and then deploy it to the staging environment using the Windows Azure Management Portal.
+In this task, you will create a service package for the myTODO application and then deploy it to the staging environment using the Microsoft Azure Management Portal.

 1. Launch **Microsoft Visual Studio Express 2013 for Web** (or greater) as Administrator.